Overview of General Call for Presentations

 Identify the intended audience level: Beginning, Intermediate, or Advanced.

-Prepare a summary that describes your proposed presentation.
-Be clear, concise, and accurate in your description.
+Prepare a clear, concise, and accurate summary.
 This is your opportunity to promote your session.
-This summary will be the session description that attendees will use when determining which presentations to attend.
+This summary will be the public session description on the website and conference program.

 Your summary should: